From underground free-jazz joints to rugged Cuban country-side sundowns, to high rise business penthouses, this oil was worn at the birth of cool.

 My favorite perfume is Thai Tabac.
 Love it, insanely good.
 Genius. – Brian, USA

 This morning, I left my bed with a lot of joy and energy.
 And, while I was preparing myself, I clearly felt that my body was ‘calling’ a specific scent to complete this pretty good morning feeling.
 I went from bottle to bottle, sample to sample, and it was *clear* that it wasn’t any of them, until I smelled Thai Tabac.
 This is it !
 The perfect scent of this perfect day!
 I am so happy with it on me now!
 It is really a perfect harmony between my feeling, my state of mind, my body vitality, and the scent itself.
 I need it!
-I hope it remains enough bottles that I could buy it the coming months...– Antonin, France
+I hope enough bottles remain so I can buy it in the coming months. – Antonin, France

 I am writing to you with a complaint, a good complaint – Thai Tabac.
 I thought the tobacco would put me off, I assumed the vanilla/sweet notes would put me off...
 Nope.
 It’s an unbelievable perfume.
 Balanced, enigmatic, masculine yet open, sensual yet strong, consistent yet spontaneous.
 It may indeed be my new favourite perfume – you said so facetiously (as is the case with most things you say) that I’d like it more than the Kalbar, but in fact little did you know, you would be right. – Zayn, UK